EVerest/EVerest/docs/tutorials/how_to_ocpp/index.rst

 How To: OCPP1.6 in EVerest
 **************************

-EVerest provides a complete implementation of OCPP1.6J, supporting all feature profiles including Plug&Charge and the Security Extensions.
+EVerest provides a complete implementation of Open Charge Point Protocol (OCPP) 1.6J, supporting all feature profiles including Plug&Charge and the Security Extensions.

+The code of `libocpp` is at https://github.com/EVerest/libocpp

-Find the repository of libocpp here: https://github.com/EVerest/libocpp This is a tutorial about how to setup and configure OCPP1.6 in EVerest.
+This is a tutorial about how to setup and configure OCPP1.6 in EVerest.

 This tutorial includes:

-- How the libocpp is integrated into everest-core
+- How the `libocpp` is integrated into `everest-core`
 - How to run EVerest with the default OCPP1.6J configuration connecting to SteVe
 - How to configure OCPP within EVerest
 - How to connect to different CSMS
 - What's relevant when configuring the OCPP module
 - Where to find and how to configure the OCPP logging

-.. _prequesites:
+.. _prerequisites:

-Prerequesites
+Prerequisites
 =============

 If you're new to EVerest start with our `Quick Start Guide <02_quick_start_guide.html>`_